 Legal Aid Society of Cleveland Advocates for Education

-Callahan Foundation award recipient Legal Aid Society of Cleveland removes barriers to education for vulnerable and low-income families.
+Callahan Foundation grant recipient Legal Aid Society of Cleveland removes barriers to education for vulnerable and low-income families.

 “Federal law actually requires that all children get a free, public education,” says Melanie Shakarian, Esq., director of development and communications at the Legal Aid Society of Cleveland.